NUEL-JOHN/NUEL-JOHN/README.md

 - 👋 Hi, I’m @NUEL-JOHN
-- 👀 I’m interested in programming
+- 🧑🏾‍💻 I’m interested in programming
-- 🌱 I’m experienced in HTML, CSS, JavaScript and python
+- 🌱 I’m an Electrical Engineer, Fullstack developer and a Cyber security specialist
 - 💞️ I’m looking to collaborate on some ideas with Apple, Google and other tech companies👍🏽.
-- 📫 How to reach me (johnikpeama96@gmail.com)
+- 📫 How to reach me (Email:johnikpeama96@gmail.com)

 <!---
 NUEL-JOHN/NUEL-JOHN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.